duskmoon314/typst-fontawesome/README.md

   This is a known issue that the ligatures may not work in headings, list items, grid items, and other elements.
 You can use the Unicode from the [official website](https://fontawesome.com) to avoid this issue when using Pro sets.

-  For Free and Brands sets, Unicode is used implicitly, so you don't need to worry about this.
+  For most icons, Unicode is used implicitly.
+So I assume we usually don't need to worry about this.

   Any help on this issue is appreciated.